ankitgujral7/apt-get-update-files-not-found/README.md

 cd /etc/apt/sources.list.d/
 ```

-* ## now list the files inside this folder using this command.
+* ## Now list the files inside this folder using this command.
 ```
 ls
 ```